 Do I need to get a permit to drill a well or repair my existing well?

 Yes.
 Any newly constructed or repaired well must have a permit issued by the Health Department.
-You will need to apply for a permit by filling out and submitting an application (PDF).
-You must pay a permit fee for new wells, however there is no charge for a well repair or abandonment permit.
+You will need to apply for a permit by filling out and submitting an application.
+You must pay a permit fee for new wells and well repair permits.
+There is no charge for a well abandonment permit.

 What inspections from the Health Department are required for my well?